Creating more opportunities to produce and present great work

 A program to commission works on a scale beyond the capacity of existing Creative Victoria programs.
 Commissioned works will be ambitious and groundbreaking, with the power to inspire others, generate widespread audience and community engagement and increase tourism to the state.

-This action has been piloted with the commissioning of the Silo Art Trail in the Wimmera–Mallee region in Victoria's west.
-When complete, the project will create an outdoor art gallery stretching 200km and linking six of the state's smallest towns.
-Artists have been working with locals, including traditional owners, in Brim, Patchewollock, Sheep Hills, Rupanyup, Lascelles and Rosebery to create large-scale silo artworks that celebrate the people and stories of these small communities.
+This action was piloted with the commissioning of the Silo Art Trail in the Wimmera–Mallee region in Victoria's west, creating an outdoor art gallery stretching 200km and linking six of the state's smallest towns.
+Artists worked with locals, including traditional owners, in Brim, Patchewollock, Sheep Hills, Rupanyup, Lascelles and Rosebery to create large-scale silo artworks that celebrate the people and stories of these small communities.

-Led by the Yarriambiack Shire Council, this ambitious project involves all three tiers of government and is delivered in partnership with GrainCorp, who have donated the silos and provided technical and safety support.
+Led by the Yarriambiack Shire Council, this ambitious project involved all three tiers of government and was delivered in partnership with GrainCorp, who donated the silos and provided technical and safety support.

-Already attracting tourists and national media attention, with local businesses reporting an upturn, the Silo Art Trail demonstrates that through partnerships with the private sector, local, state and federal governments and artists, works of this scale and ambition can deliver significant outcomes for the community.
+Attracting tourists and national media attention, with local businesses reporting an upturn, the Silo Art Trail demonstrates that through partnerships with the private sector, local, state and federal governments and artists, works of this scale and ambition can deliver significant outcomes.